Homemade Naan

 Here’s that second side flipped back up so you can see the characteristic browned bubbles.

-A stack of naan on a plate, covered with a towel to keep warm.
+A stack of cooked naan on a plate covered with a towel to keep warm.

-As the naan comes out of the skillet, stack them on a plate and cover with a clean towel to keep warm.
+As the naan come out of the skillet, stack them on a plate and cover them with a clean towel to keep them warm.

-A stack of freshly baked naan on a plate being brushed with butter.
+Stack of naan being brushed with melted butter.

-Brush the naan with melted butter, garlic butter, or traditional ghee!
+Brush the homemade naan with melted butter, garlic butter, or traditional ghee!

 Share this recipe